HIPAA Privacy Notice

 This Notice is provided to you pursuant to the privacy regulations enacted as a result of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 This joint notice of privacy practices describes how your medical information may be used and disclosed and how you can get access to your information.
-This Notice applies to all your medical information created or maintained by Privia (“Privia” is further defined in Section D of this Notice).
+This Notice applies to all your medical information created or maintained by the members of the Privia Health Affiliated Covered Entity / Organized Healthcare Arrangement (collectively referred to in this Notice as “Privia” and further defined in Section B below).
 PLEASE REVIEW THIS NOTICE CAREFULLY.

 Privia is committed to maintaining the privacy of your health information.
 We are required by law to (i) maintain the privacy of your health information; (ii) provide you with this notice of our legal duties and privacy practices with respect to your health information; (iii) follow the terms of the notice of privacy practices currently in effect; and (iv) notify you if there is a breach of your health information.
 We must also provide you with the following important information: (a) how we may use and disclose your health information; (b) your privacy rights; and (c) our obligations concerning the use and disclosure of your health information.

 This Notice of Privacy Practices is NOT an authorization.
 Rather it describes how we, our Business Associates, and their subcontractors may use and disclose your Protected Health Information to carry out treatment, payment, or health care operations, and for other purposes as permitted or required by law.
 It also describes your rights to access and control your Protected Health Information.

 “Protected Health Information” (“PHI”) means information that identifies you individually; including demographic information, and information that relates to your past, present, or future physical or mental health condition and/or related health care services.